Triglyceride/LDL Cholesterol ratio predicts small dense LDL, the best predictor of atherosclerosis

 9. nonHDL-C/HDL-C ratio

 Statistical analysis was done with Receiver Operating Characteristic or ROC curves.
-ROC curves compare the specificity (true negative) and sensitivity (true positive) of each nine lipid parameters against the standards, and the Area under the Curve (AUCs) was calculated.
+ROC curves compare the specificity (true negative) and sensitivity (true positive) of each of the nine lipid parameters against the standards, and the Area under the Curve (AUCs) was calculated.

 Findings

-The best test with the highest sensitivity and specificity for detecting small LDL is the TG/LDL-C ratio in the study.
-The ROC curves below compare the TG/LDL-C ratio and non–HDL-C for predicting small dense LDL (≥ 0.400) among all patients in (A) and those not treated with statins (B).
+The ROC curves below compare the TG/LDL-C ratio and non–HDL–C for predicting small dense LDL (≥ 0.400) among all patients in (A) and those not treated with statins (B).

-Source: Ouchi et al. 2022
+Source: Ouchi Et Al. 2022

 The figures above show that the AUC of the TG/LDL-C ratio was significantly greater than that of non–HDL-C among all patients and those not treated with statins.
 This means that the TG/LDL-C ratio has a higher specificity (true negative) and sensitivity (true positive) than non-HDL-C. TG/LDL-C is the best predictor of small dense LDL among the nine lipid markers in the study.